-- Early proactive consideration of the environmental and social effects of strategic actions; - · Broad institutional and public engagement; - Analysis and integration of qualitative and quantitative information; - Early warning of potential cumulative effects and large-scale changes, and - Identification of best practicable options for implementing the PPP, including projects that may be undertaken as a result of their implementation.
+- Early proactive consideration of the environmental and social effects of strategic actions; - Broad institutional and public engagement; - Analysis and integration of qualitative and quantitative information; - Early warning of potential cumulative effects and large-scale changes, and - Identification of best practicable options for implementing the PPP, including projects that may be undertaken as a result of their implementation.

-As noted by the OECD/DAC guidance for SEA (2006), there is a hierarchy of levels in decision-making comprising policies, plans, programmes and projects (Figure 1.1).
+As noted by the OECD/DAC guidance for SEA (2006), there is a hierarchy of levels in decision-making comprising policies, plans, programmes, and projects (Figure 1.2).
 Logically, policies shape the subsequent plans, programmes and projects that put those policies into practice.
 Policies are thus at the top of the decision-making hierarchy.
 Policies, plans, and programmes (PPPs) are more 'strategic' than projects as they determine the general direction or approach to be followed towards broad goals.

-Figure 1.1: SEA, EIA and the decision-making hierarchy
+Figure 1.2: SEA, EIA and the decision-making hierarchy

-SEA is applied to these more strategic levels and deals with assessing broadly defined proposals with a wide range of options usually available for assessment.
-As one moves down the hierarchy from policies to projects, the nature of decision-making changes, as does the typeof environmental assessment needed.
-Environmental Impact Assessment (EIA) is used to assess the impact of projects that put PPPs into tangible effect.
+SEA is applied to these "higher" strategic levels and deals with assessing broadly defined proposals with a wide range of options usually available for assessment.
+As one moves down the hierarchy from policies to projects, the nature of decision-making changes, as does the type of environmental assessment needed.
+Environmental Impact Assessment (EIA)6 is used to assess the impact of projects that put PPPs into tangible effect.
 It is done at the project level and deals with assessing well-defined proposals where a limited range of alternatives are usually available to assess.

-SEA uses a variety of tools, rather than a single, fixed, prescriptive approach as is usually the case with EIA.
-It extends the aims and principles of EIA further upstream in the decision-making process, beyond the project level, when major alternatives to a project are still possible.
-SEA fills a critical gap left by the relatively codified procedures and process of project-level EIA procedures and processes differ, in that SEA uses much more flexible, adaptive, and diversified approaches to inform strategic decision-making at the PPP level.
-In other words, there is no recipe for an SEA.
-Every SEA needs to be designed and undertaken in a manner that to suits the specific context and needs.
+There is no one approach to SEA.
+Rather it embraces a family of approaches (on a continuum of increasing integration of environmental, social and economic considerations) and uses a variety of tools.
+This is in contrast to EIA which tends to follow a single, fixed, prescriptive approach.
+SEA extends the aims and principles of EIA further upstream in the decision-making process, beyond the project level, when major alternatives to a project are still possible.
+SEA fills a critical gap left by the relatively codified procedures and process of project-level EIA procedures and processes differ, in that SEA uses much